zouhour-guiras/Spring-School-Docs/docs/Week 1.md

 • The line of code containing the Doctype is inserted at the very beginning of the page.
 You can place it on the first line of your HTML document if you wish. <br>
 • The Doctype should always be before the `<HTML>` tag.<br>
 • For a developer, the Doctype is used to validate his pages according to the chosen W3C standards. <br>
-• Its main purpose is to tell browsers how to interpret the document - or web page.With the arrival of HTML 5, the doctype was thus simplified to the maximum: <br>
+• Its main purpose is to tell browsers how to interpret the document or web page.
+• With the arrival of HTML 5, the doctype was thus simplified to the maximum: <br>

 **<div style="color: Royalblue;"> Create your first web page </div>** To create a web page, all you need to do is: <br>